Skip to main content

 info

 If you discover servers that do not belong to a domain, your User Account Control (UAC) settings may be causing issues.
-Please refer to this MSDN article to learn more about the effect of UAC on WMI.
+Refer to this MSDN article to learn more about the effect of UAC on WMI.

 Windows ADM Minimum Permissions

-There are two options for configuring ADM permissions.
+There are two options for configuring ADM permissions for admin users.
 The first option uses local administrative permissions and the IPC$ and ADMIN$ shares.
 The second option lets users configure their own shares.

 For the local administrator method: